ToraNova/text-office/samples/dual.md

 ## Text Formatting 1 - Fonts

 <font color=red>You should see this text in red in microsoft docx, but they will appear normally in a markdown display.
-This is because markdown renderers typically ignore xml tags, which is what the document-reporter's extended syntax uses for formatting.</font> This text will be in normal. <b>This is a special case, it will appear bold in both docx and markdown renders</b>.
+This is because markdown renderers typically ignore xml tags, which is what the text-office's extended syntax uses for formatting.</font> This text will be in normal. <b>This is a special case, it will appear bold in both docx and markdown renders</b>.
 This is because markdown recognizes `<b></b>` tags.

 <i>Same goes for italics, </i><u>underlines</u> and <strike>strikethrough</strike>.
 You can nest them together <b><i>like this</i></b>.